 We added a new page: ENIAC tourism!
-Here you’ll find links and information about real-world places to see artifacts about ENIAC, UNIVAC, and related technologies.
+Here you’ll find links and information about real-world places to see artifacts about ENIAC, online UNIVAC, and related technologies.
 The page is just getting started, so please be patient as we add more links…

 American heritage magazine put down a pretty big spread about the “computers” of WWII.
 Here is the link.
 It seems a little strange to me that no credits are listed for LeAnne’s movie Top Secret Rosies though much of the story actually comes from there.